junxit/us-congress-bills-114/metadata.md

 - 2015-09-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 233.
 - 2015-09-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6906-6907; text as passed Senate: CR S6907)
 - 2015-09-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6906-6907; text as passed Senate: CR S6907)
+- 2015-09-24 — Message on Senate action sent to the House.
+- 2015-09-24 — Received in the House.
+- 2015-09-24 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Energy and Commerce, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-09-24 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Energy and Commerce, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-09-24 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Energy and Commerce, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-09-24 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on Energy and Commerce, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.